 Posted By Mark Miller

-Mark actively participates in the DevOps/DevSecOps community by building DevSecOps tracks at security conferences such as RSA Conference, InfoSec Europe, CD Summit, AppSec USA and AppSec EU.
-He is the Senior Storyteller and Senior Director of Community and Content at JupiterOne.
+Mark actively participates in the DevSecOps and cybersecurity communities by producing DevSecOps tracks at security conferences such as RSA Conference, InfoSec Europe, CD Summit, AppSec USA and AppSec EU.
+He is the former Senior Director of Editorial Strategy and Content at JupiterOne.

-As well, Mark is Executive Producer of the DevSecOps Podcast Series (300K+ listens), and the Executive Editor of the LinkedIn DevOps Group (124K+ members).
+As well, Mark is Executive Producer of the OWASP Podcast Series (500K+ listens), and the Executive Editor of the LinkedIn DevOps Group (125K+ members).

 Subscribe to our newsletter!